 Developing the Safety Plan

-- A shared responsibility between family, professionals and services to keep children safe at home
+- a shared responsibility between family, professionals and services to keep children safe at home

-- Recognising the existing strengths and safety afforded by kinship, family and community
+- recognising the existing strengths and safety afforded by kinship, family and community

 When developing a safety plan, practitioners should reflect on the following questions:

-- Are the child's safety needs at the centre of the safety plan?
+- are the child's safety needs at the centre of the safety plan?

-- Is the child’s voice represented in the safety plan?
+- is the child’s voice represented in the safety plan?

-- Is the child clear about what action to take if they feel unsafe?
+- is the child clear about what action to take if they feel unsafe?

-- Does the child feel able to take such action?
+- does the child feel able to take such action?

-- Are the family active participants in the development of the safety plan?
+- are the family active participants in the development of the safety plan?

-- Can the family see their strengths, uniqueness, culture and identity reflected in the safety plan?
+- can the family see their strengths, uniqueness, culture and identity reflected in the safety plan?
 How do we know this?

-- Does everyone mentioned within the safety plan, understand and agree to their part of the journey toward, or building on, safety within the home?
+- does everyone mentioned within the safety plan, understand and agree to their part of the journey toward, or building on, safety within the home?

-- What external agencies are listed as part of the plan (if any) and do they have a copy of the plan?
+- what external agencies are listed as part of the plan (if any) and do they have a copy of the plan?

 Aboriginal and Torres Strait Islander children and families

 SFS practitioners acknowledge the historical and ongoing impact of colonisation, dispossession, genocide, forced removal policies (Stolen Generations) and practices such as protection, segregation and assimilation on Aboriginal and Torres Strait Islander peoples.
-The resulting intergenerational and complex trauma continues to impact individuals, families and communities and this can manifest as distrust and fear of agencies, particularly mainstream government agencies, as these are directly linked to previous harmful policies and practices.
+The resulting intergenerational and complex trauma continues to impact individuals, families and communities.
+This can manifest as distrust and fear of agencies, particularly mainstream government agencies, as these are directly linked to previous harmful policies and practices.
 These experiences may cause individuals and families to be reluctant to engage.
 With this knowledge, engagement can be adapted in culturally responsive and culturally safe ways for Aboriginal children and families.